On June 18, 2026, the National Geographic Museum of Exploration officially opened its doors in Washington, D.C.

 Georgia is home to more than 30 bat species — meaning one in every four mammals in the country is a bat.
 Yet misconceptions remain widespread.
 Many of us have seen bats in darkness but never truly looked at them.
 This exhibition invites the opposite: to see their elegance, their precision, their ecological importance, and their quiet presence in the Caucasus night.

-to replace fear with understanding and to introduce the public to one of the most misunderstood groups of animals in Georgia.
+Through Viktor’s photographs and the scientific work of the ISU team, our goal is simple: to replace fear with understanding and to introduce the public to one of the most misunderstood groups of animals in Georgia.

 The exhibition is supported by the National Geographic Society, the EUROBATS Project Initiative, and the Tbilisi Zoo.

-📍 Location: Tbilisi Zoo, next to the Children’s Educational Center
+📍 Location: Tbilisi Zoo, next to the Children’s Educational Center The exhibition remains open to all visitors.

 On October 29, in the city of Rybinsk, in the Krista gallery, an exhibition of works by Viktor Lyagushkin “20 years under water” was opened, which presents the best photographs of the master.
 Dolphins and lion-fishes, mysterious depths of underwater caves, the Swan Princess and the Princess of Whales, amazing creatures of the northern seas and much more.